Woods Hole spritsail boat: History

-Construction Details
+Construction details

 Because the Woods Hole spritsail boat's sailing rig comprises both a single mast located in the bow immediately behind the stem and exhibits an overall length to beam ratio of approximately 2:1, it has been described as a type of or as having evolved from the Cape Cod catboat.
 (Interestingly, although catboats typically are gaff rigged, the canonical depiction of a “catboat” in the painting “Breezing Up (A Fair Wind)” by Winslow Homer in fact carries a sprit rig.
 Notably, the sprit rig was the most common rig for small "rowing-sailing" boats through the mid- to late-19th century, giving way only later to gaff and Bermuda rigs.)

 Beginning three decades earlier with Little Eva (1853), the six Crosby yards on Cape Cod built many catboats, which had reputations for hefty backbones and scantlings.
 If Una, designed and built in New Jersey in 1850, is thought to be the original catboat, featuring a single gaff rigged sail mounted forward, the ~2:1 length to beam ratio, and a foredeck, then the catboat’s features that distinguish it from other boat types arguably must have had a significant influence on the development of the Woods Hole spritsail boat.
 Wilton Crosby’s construction of the Woods Hole spritsail boat T.C. in 1890 further solidifies the catboat legacy.

-Notwithstanding the obvious catboat inspiration, experts, including the late Bob Baker, thought that the spritsail boats may have had a close connection to or have been derived from designs for the older Newport fish and lobster boats (also known as “Point boats”), as exemplified by Button Swan (1870), which was restored by Baker for the Mystic Seaport Museum during the time that he owned the spritsail boat Susie.
+Notwithstanding the obvious catboat inspiration, experts, including Bob Baker, thought that the spritsail boats may have had a close connection to or have been derived from designs for the older Newport fish and lobster boats (also known as "Point boats"), as exemplified by Button Swan (1870), which was restored by Baker for the Mystic Seaport Museum during the time that he owned the spritsail boat Susie.
 (With respect more generally to catboats as a legacy too of Newport Point boats, Howard Chapelle argued this connection as well, based upon a sketch drawn for him by Nathanael Herreshoff.)
 Woods Hole “spritsail boats,” however, never were referred to as “catboats.”

 The oldest known Woods Hole spritsail boat, named Old Pal (ca. 1860), was smooth-planked, and it featured the full keel and heavy scantlings characteristic of the working Newport Point boats.
 Its partial restoration in the mid-20th century involved the replacement of a centerboard with a full keel.
-Classified as coastal “smack boats,” these working craft often were built with live fish wells located in the cockpit behind the centerboard case or, in some cases, they towed an elliptical fish car.
+Classified as coastal "smack boats", these working craft often were built with live fish wells located in the cockpit behind the centerboard case or, in some cases, they towed an elliptical fish car.